frangelbarrera/Network-Scanner/README.md

 - Name server identification
 - Expiration date monitoring

 ## AI Features

 Network Scanner integrates AI to enhance security assessments:

-- **Intelligent Analysis**: Automatically interprets scan results
+- **Intelligent Analysis**: Assists with interpreting scan results
-- **Risk Assessment**: Prioritizes findings by severity and impact
+- **Risk Assessment**: Helps prioritize findings by severity and impact
-- **Remediation Guidance**: Provides specific fix recommendations
+- **Remediation Guidance**: Suggests fix recommendations for operator review
+- **Provider privacy**: When `OPENAI_API_KEY` is configured, messages, supplied context and scan results are transmitted to OpenAI; do not submit personal, confidential or third-party data without appropriate authority and policy review.
+Untrusted context can influence the prompt, so AI output is advisory and must not be treated as a verified security decision.
 - **Learning Mode**: Explains techniques for educational purposes
 - **Contextual Chat**: Interactive AI assistant for security questions

 ##  Reporting

-Generate professional security reports in multiple formats:
+Generate structured security reports in multiple formats:

-- **HTML Reports**: Interactive web-based reports with charts
+- **HTML Reports**: Static HTML reports with styled tables and summary cards
 - **PDF Reports**: Professional documents for stakeholders
 - **JSON Scan Results**: CLI output can be saved as machine-readable data for integration
-- **Executive Summaries**: High-level findings for management
+- **Executive Summaries**: High-level findings for management when included in the scan data

 ##  Security Considerations